 Logical navigation on your website is important because it’s your user’s road map to your site.
 If users can follow and understand the navigation they’ll be more likely to stay on your website.
 If visitors get confused or lost and can’t find what they’re looking for, they will leave (also known as bounce).
 When making logical navigation you should consider the goals of your business as well as your audience.
 You want the navigation to be easy for your users to understand but you also accomplish your business goals.
-For example, if you have an eCommerce site you want to make sure your store is represented.
+For example, if you have an eCommerce site you want to make sure your online store is represented.

 Benefits of Logical Navigation